-'''

 self.list_services(namespace="global")

-'''

-'''

 call_service (self, service, kwargs)

-'''

-Calls a HASS service within AppDaemon.
+Calls a Service within AppDaemon.

 This function can call any service and provide any required parameters.
-Available services can be found using the developer tools in the UI.
-For listed services, the part before the first period is the domain, and the part after is the "service name'.
+By default, there are standard services that can be called within AD.
+Other services that can be called, are dependent on the plugin used, or those registered by individual apps using the register_service api.
+In a future release, all available services can be found using AD's Admin UI.
+For listed services, the part before the first period is the domain, and the part after is the "service name".
 For instance, light/turn_on has a domain of light and a service name of turn_on.